 Over the summer, we brought the kids to our public library and signed up for the BC Summer Reading Club.
 It was a great motivator for the kids to continue to read or do our "activity book" (aka. homework) every day over the summer.

-BB was very driven to color in her circle each time she reads a book or worked in her activity book so that she could earn her sticker each time she completes 7 circles.
-I was a bit easy on her on some days, but I also wanted her to succeed too.
+BB was very driven to color in her circle each time she read a book or worked in her activity book, so that she could earn her sticker each time she completed 7 circles.
+I was a bit easy on her on some days, but I also wanted her to succeed.

 I had some doubts, but by the end of the summer, BB actually finished her Summer Reading Club booklet and managed to earn a medal from the library for all her hard work!
 She was so proud.
 She wanted to do more of it!